nightd132/chat_state_management/README.md

 - Creates training data and train the Autoencoders for Experiment 2.
 - The training data willbe store in autoencoder_training_data folder.
 - The autoencoders will be store in autoencoders folder.
+- Note: It takes around 40 mins for running in my device.
 3. experiment2.py
 - Uses the generated training Autoencoders to run the second experiment.
 - Produces the final results.